 TOP ONLINE MEDICAL RECORDS AND HEALTH INFORMATION TECHNICIAN DEGREE PROGRAMS

-Last check, 468 schools offered health information technology programs.
-From those schools there were 10,879 degrees awarded to students.
-The majority (97.9%) of these were Associate’s degrees.
+Last check, you will find 468 schools offered HIT programs.
+From those schools, you will see, 10,879 degrees were awarded to students.
+The majority of them (97.9%), you will find, are Associate’s degrees.

 |St. Petersburg College||188||$11,607|

 In a certificate program, you may find some of the same courses you would find in an associate’s degree program.
 You will find medical terminology and human anatomy, for example.
 You could also find courses on coding systems.
 One thing you should note, however, is that certificate programs do not result in you earning your degree.
 They will require fewer credits from you.
 You will also find they tend to omit general education courses.